playfulprogramming/playfulprogramming/content/LayZee/posts/model-view-presenter-with-angular-533h/index.md

 ![Alt Text](./gcwxp1i8k82svjgfafwd.png)

-<figcaption>The Model-View-Presenter triad for an Angular application.</figcaption>
+> The Model-View-Presenter triad for an Angular application.

 These three software artifacts are combined to what we call a Model-View-Presenter *triad*.
 The *model*—represented by container components—is the application state that is displayed to the user for them to browse and alter.